 ‘Forty two points and a very stern lecture from Madam Pomfrey,’ Harry said.

 ‘You have the same score as me.’
-Krum nodded.
-A faint gleam appeared in his eyes.
+Krum nodded, a faint gleam appearing in his eyes.
 ‘Well done.
 I did not expect it, but it is good to have competition.’

 ‘I did the worst.’
 Cedric peeled some of his bandages off, revealing fresh, hairless, pink skin.

-Fleur Delacour’s stare drilled into his forehead.
+Fleur Delacour’s stare drilled into him.
 ‘Forty four.’

 Cedric grimaced.
 ‘Are you sure you don’t want to be Hogwarts’ champion, Harry?
 You got eight more points than I did.’

 ‘It’s just the first task.’
-Harry met Fleur Delacour’s stare.
+Harry met Fleur Delacour’s stare with a flat look.

 She flipped her silver hair over her shoulder and turned away.

 Madam Pomfrey bustled back into the tent.
 ‘Drink this, Mr Potter.’

 Harry eyed the brown gloop.
 ‘But I barely even got a scratch…’